Skip to main content

 Every student looks for their niche in college, and often a club exists to unite them with other students who have the same interest.
 Lodz Pierre, a Haitian native, recognized the minority she represented at the University of Kentucky and decided to create a student organization to unite others with similar heritage and an interest in Caribbean culture by forming the Caribbean Student Association (CASA).

 "UK's student population is increasing in diversity, but most of the students are not of Caribbean ancestry.
 The Caribbean student population at UK is probably one of the most underrepresented minorities on campus," said Pierre, president of CASA.
-"But despite its small percentage, I believed that the number was great enough to create a club in order to
+"But despite its small percentage, I believed that the number was great enough to create a club in

 By Kathy Johnson